Help officially approve all new courses and review existing ones

 What support is available?

 Each and every panel is managed by one of the team in the Office of Quality, Standards & Partnerships department.
-They will be your first point of contact and can also put you in touch with whichever member of staff is chairing the interview panel.
-During your first assigned panel, a member of the Office of Quality, Standards & Partnerships will offer one-to-one support, and will be in the room as a member of the panel themselves - so will walk you through the process and be there to answer any questions you have.
+They will be your first point of contact and will also put you in touch the other members of the panel.
+During your first assigned panel, a member of the Office of Quality, Standards & Partnerships will offer one-to-one support, and are also a member of the panel themselves - so will walk you through the process and be there to answer any questions you have.

 Don't just take our word for it, hear from a current Student Reviewer!